SamanthaPetri/Alzheimers-Oasis3-Thesis/Data Processing/README.md

 `baseline_day`, `conversion_day`, `pet_day`, `mri_day`, `mri_session`,
 `outcome_label` (1 = converts to MCI/AD within 10 years, 0 = stable CN).

+(Not included in this repository: it contains OASIS-3 subject IDs linked to clinical outcomes and visit dates, and the OASIS-3 Data Use Agreement does not permit redistribution of subject-level data.
+It can be regenerated from the OASIS-3 clinical and imaging records by approved users.)

 ### 2. `check_pet_days.py`

 Verifies each subject has a PIB PET scan within 30 days of their target